Lessons Learned from My Sickness – Part 18: Faith Challenge Accepted

-These strongly-worded admonition was used by God to make me courageous in facing my trials, and to make me fully dependent on Him.
+This strongly-worded admonition was used by God to make me courageous in facing my trials and to make me fully dependent on Him.

 Without this frank and brave reminder from my doctor, I could have adopted a weak and defeatist attitude in facing my situation.